Vindicta-Team/Vindicta-Docs/docs/guide/towns.md

 ## Occupying a town

 Town is occupied when a garrison is attached to it.
+**Claiming a local police station is not sufficient.**
 Occupying town gives benefits:

-- Influence slowly increases.
+- Influence slowly increases without any need to agitate civilians yourself.
 - Recruitment rate increases.
 - Maximum recruit count increases.